Getting ATOM and Staking It

 - Keplr asks you for the encryption password, which is used to encrypt your mnemonic on your computer.
 For the password, keep in mind:

 - Keplr will ask you for it every time you open the wallet and for important actions.

 - If your computer or the encrypted mnemonic seed file is stolen, your wallet assets are only as protected as your password is strong.

-Click the extension icon again.
+This is your Keplr dashboard.
 It shows your first public address in the form

 A note on your address: As with a street address, it is OK for others to know it, as it allows others to send you ATOM or other assets.